yemisprojects/s3_website_module_demo/README.md

 # AWS S3 Bucket to host a static website

 - Terraform module which creates an S3 bucket that can host a static website.
-This repository is used as a demo for my medium blog.
+This repository is used as a demo for my [medium blog post](https://yemiodunade.medium.com/terraform-modules-101-create-version-and-publish-on-github-4455f3673559).

 ## Usage